Profit Margin Calculator

 It's that simple.

 The cost of goods sold, or COGS is the direct expenses associated with obtaining inventory.
 For a manufacturer, it's how much it costs to make a product.
-Buying an item for a resale is COGS for a retailer.
+Buying an item for resale is COGS for a retailer.
 Service-based industries don't have inventory and therefore don't usually have a COGS.

 In most cases, if a change in a specific expense would affect the amount it costs to get a single unit of inventory, it's COGS.
-Let's imagine we own a shirt manufacturing business called T-Lines.
+Let's imagine we own a shirt-manufacturing business called T-Lines.
 We changed vendors for buying fabric because it was cheaper through a different supplier.
 This has a direct impact on how much it costs to make a single shirt.
 That means the fabric is a part of the cost of goods sold.

 Operating costs are indirect costs needed to make a profit.
 If an item affects the overall price of building inventory, it's usually an operating cost.
-Manufactures need warehouse space and have service costs for maintaining equipment.
+Manufacturers need warehouse space and have service costs for maintaining equipment.
 Building and maintaining a website and security measures common expenses for a retailer.
 The needs of service-oriented businesses vary but may include phone services and advertising.
 T-Lines' rent has gone up.
 This increases the amount it takes to make all our shirts as a whole.
 Thus, rent is an operating expense.

 Taxes, interest fees, and amortization are all administrative costs.
 These charges don't have a direct impact on how much it costs to turn a profit, but they are still necessary.
 As a general rule, if an expense isn't a COGS or cost of operations, it falls into this category.
 T-Lines has a loan they pay on each month.
 This money doesn't influence the cost of production but does decrease our profit.
 Loan payments are an indirect administrative cost.

 Revenue is the total amount of income made from selling a product or service.
 T-Lines generates revenue by selling its products to retail stores.
-The stores, in turn, resale the shirts to the public to make revenue.
+The stores, in turn, resell the shirts to the public to make revenue.
 A local screen printer brings in revenue by offering his services to our customers at a discount.

 Profit is the amount of money kept after taking out expenses.
 The profit margin is the percentage of each revenue dollar left after paying for expenses.
 This is a scalable ratio.
 It's how we were able to compare Starbucks and Dunkin Donuts even though they are different sizes.
-There are three main types of profit and profit margin: gross, operating and net.
+There are three main types of profit and profit margin: gross, operating, and net.
 We'll provide examples of each in a bit.

 You can use profit margin to analyze different parts of your business when you look at them one at a time.
 Still, looking at them as a whole is the most powerful way to use the information.
-Doing so provides you a 360-degree view of your company's profits.
+Doing so provides you with a 360-degree view of your company's profits.
 Each one tells you a bit about a business's efficiency.
 In an enterprise, efficiency refers to the amount it costs to acquire inventory compared to revenue.
 T-Lines sells its entire inventory each month through word of mouth.
 We've never had to advertise.
 T-Lines is very efficient at selling its shirts.

 Gross profit is the dollar amount kept after paying for the cost of goods sold.
 The percentage of each dollar earned after paying for COGS is the gross profit margin.
 Gross profit is a perfect starting point for building a budget.
 It's the money available to spend on operating and administrative costs after paying to produce or buy inventory.